ekspek/dotfiles/README.md

 # .vimrc

 My vim configurations.

-Not a lot to see, but hopefully I'll keep building this properly.
+It's relatively empty, but I'm still getting comfortable with the tool.
+Hopefully as time goes on I can customize it a little more and use it efficiently.